Heiltsuk dialect

-Heiltsuk /ˈheɪltsək/, Híɫzaqv, also known as Bella Bella and Haihais, is a dialect of the North Wakashan (Kwakiutlan) language Heiltsuk-Oowekyala that is spoken by the Haihai (Xai'xais) and Bella Bella First Nations peoples of the Central Coast region of the Canadian province of British Columbia, around the communities of Bella Bella and Klemtu, British Columbia.
+Heiltsuk (/ˈheɪltsək/, Haíɫzaqv), also known as Heiltsuk-Xai’xais, Bella Bella, or Haihais, is a dialect of the North Wakashan (Kwakiutlan) language Heiltsuk-Oowekyala that is spoken by the Xai'xais and Heiltsuk First Nations peoples of the Central Coast region of the Canadian province of British Columbia.
 Bella Bella is the headquarters of the Heiltsuk Nation government.
 There are only seven fluent speakers left of Heiltsuk.

 Heiltsuk is spoken in the villages of Bella Bella and Klemtu, both located on coastal islands in British Columbia not far from Bella Coola and Ocean Falls.
-It is one of the four Northern Wakashan languages, the others being Haisla (spoken in Kitimaat), Oowekyala (in Rivers Inlet), and Kwakwala (in Alert Bay, Port Hardy, and various settlements).

-Heiltsuk is considered to be a dialect of Heiltsuk–Oowekyala, which, like neighbouring Haisla and Kwak'wala, are part of the Northern Wakashan language group.
+Together with Oowekyala (spoken in Rivers Inlet), it forms Heiltsuk–Oowekyala, which, like neighbouring Haisla (spoken in Kitimaat) and Kwak'wala (in Alert Bay, Port Hardy, and various other settlements), is part of the Northern Wakashan language group.
+Some sources instead count Heiltsuk and Oowekyala as separate languages, which gives four Northern Wakashan languages.
 Heiltsuk has both conversational and ceremonial forms.

+Varieties

+Heiltsuk has two main varieties.
+Speakers of four subdialects, W̓úyalitx̌v, Q̓vúqvay̓áitx̌v, W̓u̓íƛ̓itx̌v and Y̓ísdáitx̌v, live mainly in Bella Bella (Wágḷísla) and call their language Haíɫzaqvḷa or Heiltsuk.
+Speakers in Klemtu (Ɫṃ́du) call their language X̌íx̌ís or Xai’xais.
+The two communities are ethnically distinct: most people in Klemtu share ancestry with the Kitasoo, a southern Tsimshianic people.

+The two varieties differ in some vocabulary and in how often an epenthetic schwa is inserted, which happens more in Xai’xais.
+For example, 'day' is /[kʷʼqʰəlá]/ in Heiltsuk and /[kʷʼəqʰəlá]/ in Xai’xais.
+However, there is no differences in tone between the varieties: speakers in Klemtu do not correct the tone of words in recordings and materials from Bella Bella, and there are no changes in tone in older recordings from either community.